geomstats/geomstats/CONTRIBUTING.md

 **2. [Fork][link_fork] the [geomstats repository][link_geomstats] to your profile.**

 This is now your own unique copy of ``geomstats``.
-Changes here won't effect anyone else's work, so it's a safe space to explore edits to the code!
+Changes here will not effect anyone else's work, so it is a safe space to explore edits to the code!

 Make sure to [keep your fork up to date][link_updateupstreamwiki] with the master repository.